gabr1e11/so-simple-theme/en/_posts/_2017-04-13-improbability-engine.md

 For me the first and most important thing before, during and after becoming a game developer is: socialize.
 Make friends, meet people, go places.
 Get out of your comfort zone and try to get new experiences.
 Experiences are invaluable.
 Even the bad ones.
-Be curious about other people work, lifes and opinions.
+Be curious about other people work, lives and opinions.
 Go to conferences.
 Go to conferences.
 Yeah, go to conferences.
 Not only the big techie ones like GDC.
 Also the alternative ones.
 The ones that open your mind and fuck your brain...in a good way.

 By the way, one last tip to go social.
 If you go to conferences, go alone.
 Or if you go with somebody else, split and go different